 Data Cleaning with OpenRefine

-If you are funded by the NIH, HHMI, or Gates Foundation, or plan to publish in PLOS, PNAS, Science or Nature it is very likely that you will be asked to make your research data publicly available.
+If you are funded by the NIH, HHMI, or Gates Foundation, or plan to publish in PLOS, PNAS, Science or Nature it is very likely that you will be asked to make your de-identified research data publicly available.
 This is part of a global effort to make research results more transparent, reproducible, and equitable.
 But what data do you share and how exactly should you share it?
-The goal of this 1 hour workshop is to get you up to speed with these new requirements and help you work reproducible and painless data sharing into your research process.
-Related: class materials
+The goal of this class is to get you up to speed with these new requirements and help you work reproducible and painless data sharing into your research process.
+Offered biannually.

 Intro to SQL